 Historians and culinary enthusiasts have something in common when it comes to this time of year.
-With the midterm elections set to take place a week from this Tuesday, on November 6, now is as good a time as any to look at one of the desserts that has defined election season throughout American history.
+With the general election set to take place in less than a month on Tuesday, November 3, now is as good a time as any to look at one of the desserts that has defined election season throughout American history.

 Election cakes date back to Colonial America and the young Republic.
 In our country's infancy and with the fight for our independence just behind us, elections were held with utmost importance.
 To help encourage citizens to vote and participate in our democracy, naturally-leavened cakes, in different interpretations within different communities, were commonly served at town hall meetings.
 They came to hold a significant place in the landscape of voting places at that time.